When leaders are aligned, great things happen. Leverage your differences. Ignite your leadership with Rocket Fuel.Aaron Hall, CEO of Thompson Hall

 - Conducting Work in Multiple Roles.
 If one does keep multiple roles, one must remember which role they are operating in at any given time.

 - Being Both the Visionary and Integrator.
 Early on, the Visionary is likely also to be the Integrator, which can be frustrating with the lack of traction.

 The authors created the following 5 rules to get the full power of the Rocket Fuel Relationship between the Visionary and the Integrator:

 - Stay on the Same Page: The Visionary and Integrator must stay in alignment.
-The Same Page Meeting is a scheduled monthly meeting between the Visionary and the Integrator to achieve alignment, strengthen relationships, and resolve issues.
+The Same Page Meeting is a scheduled monthly meeting between the Visionary and the Integrator to achieve alignment, strengthen relationships, and resolve issues using the Issues Solving Track.
 It should be held for about two to four hours outside the office.